emanuil-tolev/4-ways-help-people-careers/4ways.md

 ^ 11

-^ So far so good, we've taken a blank slate and put four boxes on there.
+^ So far so good, we've taken a blank slate and put 4 methods - 4 boxes on there.
 Useful and you should dig into these and use them to help people.
-But there's more to this.
-Let's go a bit deeper and more abstract.
+But now let's go a bit deeper and more abstract.

 ---